-3. Mark and Land-marks – As my fellow editor Mark has never been to Paris before I felt duty-bound to do a whistle stop tour of the place.
-You can’t really go there without seeing the The Arc of triumph, Eiffel Tower, the Moulin Rouge and a dog with a mane.
+3. Mark and Land-marks – As my fellow editor Mark has never been to Paris before I felt duty-bound to give him a whistle stop tour of the place.
+You can’t really go there without seeing the The Arc of triumph, Eiffel Tower, the Moulin Rouge and a dog with a mane can you?

 5. Sexy posters – Maybe it’s all the red meat/wine but for whatever reason Paris has something of a reputation for being sexy.
-I had to fend Mark off with my bumbag several times during the night as the fruity posters he’d seen throughout the day-time, mixed with his asthma medication had created a sleep-walking, sexual Frankenstein of terrifying proportions.
-I spent the second night in the lift.
+I had to fend Mark off with my bumbag several times during the night.
+As the fruity posters he’d seen throughout the day-time, mixed with his powerful asthma medication created a sleep-walking, sexual Frankenstein of terrifying proportions.
+FYI I spent the second night in the lift.

 6. Dead Zebras/Expert Begging – It’s not every-day you see a dead Zebra and a man lying face down in the same street is it?
 I didn’t know who to feel sorrier for.

-7. Choked with laughter – Having been awake for nearly 24 hours and high on fashion/vin rouge it’s perhaps no surprise that I nearly died laughing during a meal-time joke about Lenny Henry with the chaps from Tres Bien, Our Legacy and Oi Polloi.
-You had to be there/English to appreciate it though.
-Note Glenn and Patrick at the end of the table still coming down off the punchline ten minutes later.
+7. Choked with laughter – Having been awake for nearly 24 hours and high on fashion/vin rouge it’s perhaps no surprise that I nearly died laughing during a meal-time joke I made about Lenny Henry with the chaps from Tres Bien, Our Legacy and Oi Polloi.
+You really had to be there/English to appreciate it though.
+Note Glenn and Patrick at the end of the table still coming down off the punchline a good ten minutes later.

-8. The flea markets – Being the culture vultures that we are we decided to hit ‘les puces’ we saw some cool shit and we even bought some of it.
+8. The flea markets – Being the culture vultures that we are we also decided to hit ‘les puces’ we saw some proper cool shit and we even bought some of it too.

 10. Oh yeah the clothes and that – I suppose I should mention the clothes shouldn’t I?
-We met some ace people including fellow Brits Ian Paley and David Keyte and saw some top notch gear.
-Though there was loads of mint/expensive stuff that I would give my right arm for.
+We met some ace people at the shows including fellow Brits Ian Paley and David Keyte and saw some top notch gear.
+Though there was loads of mint/expensive stuff that I’d have given my right arm for.
 The one thing that caught my eye every time I passed it was a Penfield jacket that looks like the sort of thing a Mexican candy-floss dealer would wear.
-I’m well getting one when they come out this autumn.
+I’m well getting one when they come out this Autumn.